Exercises for Sleep Apnea and Snoring – Our Guide On How to Do Them

 Throat Tiger Yell

+Starting off, we have the Tiger Yell exercise, which is aimed at strengthening the throat muscles.
 Contrary to its title, this exercise is silent.
 To start, open your mouth as wide as you can as if you’re about to scream.
-Then, hold the position for five minutes and do your best to resist the urge to yawn.
+Then, stick your tongue out as you try to touch your chin with the tongue.
+Hold this for five seconds, and then repeat the exercise a total of 10 times.2

 Tongue Slide